h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 The covariance matrix has a direct relationship with the shape of the probability distribution.
 The eigenvalues and eigenvectors of the covariance matrix determine the principal axes and their lengths:

 ![Eigenvalue Visualization](../Images/Contour_Plots/ex1_covariance_eigenvalue_explanation.png)
-*Figure 2: Visualization of eigenvalues and eigenvectors for different covariance matrices.
+*Visualization of eigenvalues and eigenvectors for different covariance matrices.
 The red arrows show the principal directions (eigenvectors) and their lengths are proportional to the square roots of the eigenvalues.*

 For a 2D standard normal distribution (with identity covariance matrix), the PDF is: